Frequently Asked Questions (FAQ) for Listeners

 Isn’t AI music “soulless”?

-Dawson's and Sadie's voices are so realistic and beautiful.
-Why didn't you just portray them as real people?
+Dawson's and Sadie's voices are so realistic.
+Why not portray them as real people?

-When did you make the decision to produce female vocals for the songs?
+When did you decide to produce female vocals for the songs?

 Why not just hire singers?